-The Housing Element is one of the seven mandated elements of the General Plan.
+The Housing Element is one of the eight statutorily-required elements of California local agencies’ general plans.
 The City of Clayton is required by the State of California to adopt a Housing Element, as part of the General Plan, every five to eight years in order to adequately plan to meet the existing and future projected housing needs of all economic segments of the community.
-The latest City of Clayton adopted Housing Element is for the 2015-2023 housing cycle, which was adopted by the City Council on November 18, 2014.
+The previous City of Clayton Housing Element for the 2015-2023, 5th housing cycle was adopted by the City Council on November 18, 2014.

-The City is currently in the process of updating the Housing Element for the 2023-2031 housing cycle.
-Information about the update to the Housing Element, including how and when you can get involved, can be found on the Housing Element webpage at https://claytonca.gov/community-development/housing/housing-element/.
+The City is currently in the process of updating the Housing Element for the current 2023-2031, 6th housing cycle.
+Information about the update to the Housing Element, including how and when you can get involved, can be found on the Housing Element webpage at http://claytonca.gov/community-development/housing/housing-element/.

 Town Center Specific Plan – The Town Center Specific Plan establishes goals and policies for development in the Town Center area.
 The purpose of the Plan is to encourage appropriate commercial development while enhancing the area’s historic character.
 The Plan identifies appropriate land uses in the Town Center and provides design guidelines for new buildings, walkways, parking lots, and landscaping.

 Marsh Creek Road Specific Plan – The Marsh Creek Road Specific Plan establishes goals and policies for the development of approximately 475 acres southeast of the City of Clayton.
 The Plan’s goals include maintenance of the area’s rural character, preservation of the area’s natural amenities, encouragement of upscale home development, and the provision of public open space areas.